 Masters – Texas A&M University

 Family includes his wife, Margie and three children.
-Two children who currently attend Canyon ISD and one graduate of CISD.
+One child who currently attend Canyon ISD and two graduates of CISD.
 Bruce serves as a School Board Member because he wants to contribute to the improvement of children’s education and to the community.

 Vice President – Elected May 2015 – Term expires in May 2021